 After having successfully conducted three Summer School Programs, such as “Transformation of the Muslim World in the 21st century,’’, “State and Society in the Muslim World,”’ and ‘”Social Justice and Poverty in the Muslim World,” in the past years, the main theme of this year’s 4th ILEM International Summer School will be “Revival of Knowledge in the Muslim World: Methodological Approaches”

 Muslims are living in an era of an intellectual crisis.
-In order to be freed from this crisis, the Muslim world is investigating the possibilities of reconnecting with the tradition of Islamic thought and science and the betterment of this tradition.
+In order to be freed from this crisis, the Muslim world is investigating the possibilities of reconnecting with the tradition of Islamic knowledge and science and the betterment of this tradition.
 This effort brings with itself the question of which methodology should be followed when putting the accumulation of Islamic thought into circulation.

 Conferences, seminars, lectures, and workshops will be held in Istanbul July 3-9.
 With these workshops, the aim is to produce a common procedure and methodology for the process of reinterpreting Islamic thought, and a projection of how to assess current Islamic intellectual accumulation.
-The problems with reproduction of Islamic thought will be discussed by academics coming from disciplines of politics, economics, philosophy, law, theology, sociology, and so on.
+The problems with revival of Islamic knowledge will be discussed by academics coming from disciplines of politics, economics, philosophy, law, theology, sociology, and so on.